Consensys/orchestrate-quick-start/README.md

 Use Orchestrate API to register a blockchain network, you should provide

 - `name` for the network
-- `urls` of at least one JSON-RPC endpoint of an Ethereum node in the network
+- `urls` of, at least, one JSON-RPC endpoint of an Ethereum node in the network

 Run next command and save chain unique identifier `uuid` for later usage